LawrenceLoz/FormulaShare-DX/README.md

 ## Ethos

-FormulaShare is a community project and is free to use and distribute.
-Contributions, collaborations, feedback and suggestions are welcome.
+FormulaShare-DX is the open source element of the FormulaShare open-core project.
+Review, contributions, collaborations and feedback relating to the framework managed in this repository are welcome.
 Feel free to raise issues for enhancements or fixes, and fork the repo and submit a pull request if you'd like to contribute your own work to the project.